chrizzleybear/Tempera/README.md

 > hostname >> http://back-end:8080.
 > If you want to connect from your machine to a container or from a container to your machine, use localhost:port as
 > usual.

+# Running the components (Angular front-end, Java back-end) without docker
+Alternatively you can setup angular and postgres locally on your machine without a container like this:

+## Run Angular:
+go to folder webapp
+install node-packages: npm install start angular: ng serve

+## Setup DB Connection to postgres:
+** On Linux/ Mac: **

+Download psql
+set environment variable SWE_DB_KEY to your password (choose one) go to: tempera-server/src/main/resources run the shellscript db_init.sh

+** On Windows: **
+Download psql
+set environment variable SWE_DB_KEY to your password (choose one) 3run the following lines in your terminal:

+CREATE USER g4t1 WITH PASSWORD <your Password>;
+CREATE DATABASE tempera OWNER g4t1;

+## Run Spring-Boot Project:

+go to: /tempera-server
+run: mvn spring-boot:run